kubeflow/website/content/en/docs/components/katib/user-guides/hp-tuning/configure-algorithm.md

 +       image: <DOCKER_IMAGE>
 ```

-Follow [this guide](/docs/components/katib/user-guides/katib-config/) to learn more about Katib Config.

 ### Contribute the Algorithm to Katib

-If you want to contribute the algorithm to Katib, you could add unit test and/or
+If you want to contribute the algorithm to Katib, you could add unit test and/or e2e test for it
-e2e test for it in the CI and submit a PR.
+in the CI and submit a PR.

 #### Add Unit Tests for the Algorithm